 As the building neared completion, Dr. Gray died suddenly in 1979.
 The congregation called Rev. Brad D. Evans as its new pastor in 1980, and he began his ministry in the newly completed building.
 In 1982, PCC joined the PCA (Presbyterian Church in America) at the joining and receiving at Calvin College in Michigan.
 As the church grew, the facility was expanded to include a Christian Education wing in 1984.

 From 1997- 2009 PCC either hosted or sponsored the Connecticut Valley Conference on Reformed Theology (CVCRT).
 Over the years, our church outgrew its multi-purpose worship/fellowship space, and another major building program was undertaken.
 More land was purchased adjacent to the Trowbridge property and a dedicated sanctuary was completed in 2003.

-We have enjoyed the faithful ministry of our pastor, Dr. Brad D. Evans, for more than 30 years.
-His powerful preaching is a major strength of our church.
+We have enjoyed the faithful ministry of our pastor, Dr. Brad D. Evans, for nearly 38 years.
+His powerful preaching has been a major strength of our church.
 Pastor Evans retired as Senior Pastor in January 2018.
 Pastor Lawrence (Larry) Bowlin was called as an Associate Pastor in 2012 to work along side Pastor Evans.
 Pastor Bowlin received a call to serve as a Senior Pastor in January 2018.